blakearchive/archive/README.md

     * path to the local repo (e.g. ```path/to/blake/archive```)

 #### Final steps
-In the repo directory ```archive/```:
+Needs to be cleaned up, provide specific instructions on symlinking solr In the repo directory ```archive/```:

 1. Seed the database and solr by running ```cap local setup:start```